andrescorrada/DEC-HAI-2022AIAuditChallenge/README.md

 points out the differences between the statistics of finite samples and the statistics of infinite samples that are  most relevant to understanding the strengths and limitations of algebraic  evaluators.
 It also illustrates how evaluation theory is an alternative to learning theory.
-Much comtemporary research tries to solve, on the learning side, problems that can also be solved on the evaluation side.
+Much contemporary research tries to solve, on the learning side, problems that can also be solved on the evaluation side.